RRZE-HPC/OSC-AD/README.md

 <a name="Summary"></a>
 ## H. Summary
-Please see the Section 6 of the paper that presents the summary.
+Please see the Section 6 of the paper for a summary.

 <a name="Notes"></a>
 ## I. Notes